Witten-O'Raifeartaigh potential revisited in the context of Warm Inflation: Warm Inflation in the steep left wing of the Witten-O'Raifeartaigh potential

-We have done a thorough MCMC analysis of the model given the latest cosmological data by Planck \cite{Planck:2018jri}, ACT \cite{ACT:2025fju, ACT:2025tim} and DESI \cite{DESI:2024mwx, DESI:2024uvr, DESI:2025zgx} using a publicly available code \texttt{Cobaya}.
-The methodology to feed in the Warm Inflationary power spectrum, given in Eq.~(\ref{eq:PS_WI}), into Cobaya (or \texttt{COSMOMC}) by converting into a function of comoving wavenumber $k$ has been developed in \cite{Kumar:2024hju}.
+We have carried out a thorough MCMC analysis of the model by combining the latest cosmological datasets from Planck \cite{Planck:2018jri}, ACT \cite{ACT:2025fju, ACT:2025tim} and DESI \cite{DESI:2024mwx, DESI:2024uvr, DESI:2025zgx} using the publicly available code \texttt{Cobaya}.
+The methodology to incorporate the Warm Inflationary power spectrum, given in Eq.~(\ref{eq:PS_WI}), into Cobaya (or \texttt{COSMOMC}) by converting the power spectrum into a function of comoving wavenumber $k$ has been developed in \cite{Kumar:2024hju}.
 We followed this methodology to feed the power spectrum of our model into Cobaya and the results are furnished in Fig.~\ref{fig_contourplot}.
 It can be seen from Fig.~\ref{fig_contourplot} that $\lambda\sim1.029$ is preferred by the data.
 The other best-fit model parameters are $g_*\sim6040$, $\tilde C_{\Upsilon}\equiv C_\Upsilon M^{-2}\sim3.18\times 10^{16}\,m_p^{-2}$, and $V_0\sim1.6\times10^{-37}\,m_p^4$.
 At Hubble-crossing of the pivot scale $\phi_*\sim0.57\,m_p$ and $Q_*\sim967.9$.
 Warm inflation ends (i.e. when $\epsilon_H\sim1$) at field value $\phi_{\rm end}\sim0.958 \, m_p$ (the minima of the potential for $\lambda=1.029$ lies at $\phi \simeq 0.972\,m_p$).
 These values ensure that Warm inflation is taking place in the strong dissipative regime near the bottom part of the left-wing of the potential.
 Inflation lasts for 42.08 $e$-folds since the Hubble-exit of the pivot scale.
 Our analysis yields $A_s\sim2.13\times10^{-9}$, $n_s=0.9762$, $\alpha_s=0.00162$, and $r\sim1.6\times10^{-30}$ (Warm Inflationary models in the strong dissipative regime, in general, produce very low tensor-to-scalar ratio).
 All relevant observables are in very good agreement with the latest datasets emerging from the joint analysis of Planck, ACT and DESI results.
 We have furnished the best-fit model parameters and the observables of our model in Table~\ref{tab1}.

 \begin{widetext}

 \end{widetext}